qrzou/ParCo/README.md

   - Install cuDNN 8.2.0:
     1. Download from [here](https://developer.nvidia.com/rdp/cudnn-archive) (select `8.2.0 for CUDA 11.X` and `cuDNN Library for Linux/Windows` according to your system)
     1. Install the cuDNN according to this [guide](https://docs.nvidia.com/deeplearning/cudnn/archives/cudnn-820/install-guide/index.html#installlinux-tar).
     Refer to Section `2.3.1.
-Tar File Installation` as we download tar file at previous stage.
+Tar File Installation` since we download tar file at previous stage.

 - Conda environment